solana-labs/ecosystem/projects/liq protocol.md

 status: Live
 ---

-LIQ Protocol processes liquidations on the Solana chain within the serum ecosystem on platforms that offer margin and leverage.
+LIQ Protocol processes liquidations on the Solana chain within the serum ecosystem on platforms offering margin and leverage.